Explore the data and map solar energy

 Create a solar radiation layer

-To create the solar radiation layer, you'll use the Area Solar Radiation tool.
+To create the solar radiation layer, you'll use the Raster Solar Radiation tool.
 This tool is part of the ArcGIS Spatial Analyst extension and takes a DSM as input.
 It calculates radiation based on a sophisticated model that takes into account the position of the sun throughout the year and at different times of day, obstacles that may block sunlight such as nearby trees or buildings, and the slope and orientation of the surface.
-You can read more about modeling solar radiation in the Modeling solar radiation help documentation.
+You can read more about modeling solar radiation on the Modeling solar radiation, Analyze solar radiation, and How Raster Solar Radiation works documentation pages.

 The DSM provides the necessary information on obstacles, orientation, and slope.
-The output will be a raster layer where each cell value is the amount of solar radiation in watt-hours per square meter (Wh/m2) at that location.
+The output will be a raster layer in which each cell value is the amount of solar radiation in kilowatt-hours per square meter (kWh/m2) at that location.

-1. On the ribbon, on the Analysis tab, in the Geoprocessing group, click Tools.
+1. On the ribbon, click the Analysis tab.
+In the Geoprocessing group, click Tools.

 Tools button on the Analysis tab